 About the Minor

 The required Political Science Declaration Form can be found here.
 Forms can also be picked up in the political science office.
-If you have any questions, please contact Professor Richard Matthews at email@example.com.
+If you have any questions, please contact Professor Brian Fife at firstname.lastname@example.org.